jdittrich/userNeedResearchBook/text/02_prepareTheResearch.md

 Nevertheless, doing research on only a very few users restricts the range of behavior and opinions that will be reflected in your research.
 For example, you might not notice that different people have different preferred ways to do an activity.
 As well, you might not see which patterns are consistent among several people and which vary.

  My rule-of-thumb is having 3 to 7 participants in each user group.
 Our user group in our example project would be people who have low to intermediate existing cooking skills and cook with recipes.
-This means if you want to learn about many different groups of people, you also need more participants to cover these different groups.
+This means if you want to learn about many groups of people, you also need more participants to cover these different groups.
 In our example project we focus on people who have low to intermediate existing cooking skills and cook with recipes.
 This is a rather focused research question.
 We would need to recruit more people if we would _also_ be interested in people who consider themselves cooking enthusiasts.

 When estimating how many participants you need, consider how much time or money you can spend on doing the research.
 Each additional participant gives you additional data and a broader view on your possible users.
 However, each research session needs time and adds to the amount of data to be analyzed.